Read about hay and its contribution to farm inputs and costs.

 Northern Australia - Summary

-- Late summer crops have been sown in some parts of northern Australia and are being turned into hay.
+- Late summer crops have been sown in some parts of northern Australia and are being turned into hay and chopped silage.

 Southern Australia - Summary